I am ONLY in network with the following insurance plans:

 In an ideal world, I'd be able to serve everyone no matter what insurance they have.
 Unfortunately, the reality of our healthcare system does not make this feasible.
 My priority is to provide good therapy to you, with minimal stress or limitations for both of us.
 If I don't accept your insurance, I'm happy to provide superbills for out-of-network reimbursement, or provide you names of in-network clinicians.

 There are lots of misconceptions surrounding this question.
 The problem isn't so much what therapy costs, but rather that our healthcare system does not adequately cover these services.
 The cost of therapy is based on therapist experience, skill level, training, and the cost to run a therapy business.
 It takes into account the amount of money, education, and training it takes to become a licensed therapist, as well as the time and effort spent working in the field and completing continuing education to stay up to date in the profession.
-Our fees are proportionate to these factors, and must be in order for us to survive.
+Our fees are proportionate to these factors.

 I provide clients with a Good Faith Estimate as required by Section 2799B-6 of the Public Health Service Act (No Surprises Act).
 More information on the No Surprises Act and Good Faith Estimates: https://www.cms.gov/nosurprises/consumers/new-protections-for-you & https://www.cms.gov/nosurprises/consumers/understanding-costs-in-advance